Ramona, makes boobs harder in 4-6 weeks, no more bra, off with it!

-We visited the Romanian Cultural Institute exhibition "From the sublime to the ridiculous: 70 years of advertising in Romania" when in Bucharest a few weeks ago.
+We visited the Romanian Cultural Institute exhibition "From the sublime to the ridiculous: 70 years of advertising in Romania".

 Though the quality of the exhibition was a bit ropey, with scanned prints hung in what looked like a dusty 80s style meeting room, it was interesting none the less.